BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Method

-Solving an inverse problem using PINN involves minimizing an unconstrained optimization problem, where the objective function is the weighted sum of the residual loss and the data loss { } where $\wdat$ is the weight of the data loss.
-The key feature is that the PDE is enforced as a soft constraint, or as a regularization term for fitting the data.
-The relationship between the PDE parameter and the data loss is indirect: the descent directions of the PDE parameters are given by $\grad_{\Theta} \lres$, which does not directly depends on the data loss.
+where $\wdat$ is the weight of the data loss.
+For simplicity of discussion, we assume the weight of the residual loss is always 1.
+In PINN, the PDE is enforced as a soft constraint or as a regularization term for fitting the data.
+The relationship between the PDE parameter and the data loss is indirect.
+If we consider the gradient descent dynamics for training of the PINN, we have

+The descent directions of the PDE parameters do not directly depend on the data loss $\ldatpinn$.

-\textbf{Challenges for PINNs} Solving PDE inverse problems using PINNs can encounter challenges stemming from the soft PDE constraint \eqref{eq:van_scalar_ft}, especially when the data is sparse and noisy, or when the PDE model does not fully explain the data \cite{zhangPersonalizedPredictionsGlioblastoma2024}.
+\paragraph{Challenges for PINNs} Solving PDE inverse problems using PINNs can encounter challenges stemming from the soft PDE constraint in Eq. \eqref{eq:pinn_total}, especially when the data is sparse and noisy, or when the PDE model does not fully explain the data \cite{zhangPersonalizedPredictionsGlioblastoma2025}.
 The soft PDE constraint can result in a trade-off between fitting the data and solving the PDE accurately.
 In addition, since the PDE parameters are updated in the descent direction of the residual loss, they can be biased toward parameters corresponding to very smooth solutions.
-It is important to recognize that PINNs can indeed be effective for PDE inverse problems, if the weights are chosen properly.
+Nevertheless, it is important to recognize that PINNs can indeed be effective for PDE inverse problems, if the weights are chosen properly \cite{kapoorPhysicsinformedNeuralNetworks2024,chenPhysicsinformedNeuralNetworks2020,jagtapPhysicsinformedNeuralNetworks2022}.